acoro013/SimpleToDo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* Trying to get the One click in order to pop up the edit page is still in process.
+* The onClick method used to bring up an edititng page for an item in the recycler view is still under progress
 * As of now, I set up a button that connects to another page which is used to edit the tasks

 ## License